Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 What makes the Belvidere Street exit on I-95 so dangerous for trucks?

-The Belvidere Street exit (Exit 78) has been the site of multiple serious truck crashes, including a recent incident where a tractor-trailer overturned and spilled 40,000 pounds of steel beams across all southbound lanes.
+The Belvidere Street exit (Exit 78) has been the site of multiple serious truck crashes, including an incident where a tractor-trailer overturned and spilled 40,000 pounds of steel beams across all southbound lanes.
 The exit’s design creates challenging merge patterns, and trucks carrying heavy or oversized loads struggle with the grade changes and tight turning radius.
 The combination of downtown Richmond traffic, highway speeds, and commercial vehicles creates a particularly hazardous situation.

 Why do I need a Board Certified Truck Accident Attorney for my I-95 crash?